 Split, Croatia’s second-largest city, is the main town in Dalmatia with an ancient centre formed around the Palace of Diocletian, the Roman emperor.
-It is also the Dalmatia’s main ferry port and transport hub, the getaway for Hvar, Vis, Brac and Korcula, a popular Croatia’s islands.
-Split is a very busy city with extensive bus connections with the main places in Croatia and train connection with Zagreb, the Croatian capital.
+It is also Dalmatia’s main ferry port and transport hub, the getaway for Hvar, Vis, Brac and Korcula, a popular Croatia’s islands.
+Split is a very busy city with extensive bus connections with the main places in Croatia and a train connection with Zagreb, the Croatian capital.

 When to Go

 The best time to visit Split is from April to June and September to November.
 In the summer, during school holiday the city gets very busy so if you can, avoid it.
 If you have no other option but to visit during the peak season, expect higher prices, crowdier restaurants, bars and the city’s main attractions.
 Try to avoid the crowd by visiting attractions in the early morning if possible.

 How Long Should You Visit

 To see all the main attractions in the city the minimum would be at least one full day.
 For a more detailed visit that includes most of the museums and possible day trips to Salona or Trogir, you can plan up to 4 days.

 If you are visiting Split for just a few hours, passing here towards your other destination (or doing some island-hopping in the area) you can still do decent sightseeing around Diocletian’s Palace and Riva as both are conveniently located very close to the city’s transport hubs.
 Bus, train station and ferry terminals are just 15 minutes walk from the Palace walls.

 More info how to get around the town